netxms/netxms-doc/admin/object-management.rst

 Rack
 ----

-Rack is an object that should be used to visualize server room organization in NetXMS.
+Rack is an object that should be used to visualize server room organization in |product_name|.
 Once rack object is created nodes can be assigned to rack, by selecting rack pbject, orientation, positon, high and front, rear immages for each Node, Chassis objects in properties of the object.